 TC departments, centers, programs and individual faculty are encouraged to apply to sponsor an internship for one or more Zankel Fellows.
 Internship proposals are reviewed by a committee comprised of representatives from the Dean's Office, Office of School and Community Partnerships, Office of Development and TC faculty.
 The Zankel Fellowship Committee also determines the number of fellows for each internship.
-Every effort is made to fairly and equitably represent TC's ten academic departments in the allocation of internships.Faculty members who wish to sponsor one or more Zankel Fellows during the 2015-2016 academic year may submit an online application to become a Zankel Fellow sponsor at this time.
-The deadline is 11:59pm on Monday, March 23.
-Full time faculty are eligible to apply.
-Applicants will be notified of the status of their application by April 10.
-If you would like to receive a Word version of the application form or have any questions about the application process and selection criteria, please contact email@example.com.
+Every effort is made to fairly and equitably represent TC's ten academic departments in the allocation of internships.Faculty members who wish to sponsor one or more Zankel Fellows during the 2016-2017 academic year will be able to apply to sponsor fellows in early 2016.
+Full time faculty are eligible to apply and preference is given to tenure-track or tenured faculty.
+If you would like to receive a copy of the application form or have any questions about the application process and selection criteria, please contact email@example.com.

 The sponsor serves as liaison with the schools or agencies where students provide service and with the Office of School and Community Partnerships (OSCP), which manages the program.
 The internship sponsor mentors his/her Fellow, provides updates and reports as requested by the OSCP, and troubleshoots internship issues as needed